-In this episode, Jason talks about developing the discipline of praying each day.
+In this episode, Jason talks about developing the practice of praying every day.

 There is no single prayer rule for the entire Orthodox Church.
 Instead, as St. Ignatius Brianchaninov says, a rule is “fixed for each person according to his powers of body and soul.
 As these powers vary indefinitely in individuals, the rule is offered to ascetics (in fact, any Christian engaging in the spiritual life) in the most varied forms.
 The general principle for the rule of prayer consists in this, that it should on no account exceed the ascetic’s strength, or sap that strength, or undermine his health and so force him to give up every kind of rule.”

-Because prayer rules can be different, we’ll look at suggestions given by saints and Orthodox teachers that can be adapted to your abilities and circumstances.
-The key is that, whatever prayer rule you develop and follow, you must faithfully follow the rule.
-St. Ignatius encourages you to have a simple rule that “goes on developing and growing naturally till the end of (your) life.”
+Because prayer rules vary, we’ll look at suggestions given by saints and Orthodox teachers that can be adapted to your abilities and circumstances.
+The key is that, whatever prayer rule you develop and follow, you must faithfully adhere to the rule.
+St. Ignatius advocates a moderate rule that “goes on developing and growing naturally till the end of (your) life.”

 ESTABLISH A SET SCHEDULE

 One of the first things you need to decide is when to pray.
 As you saw in the previous unit, we’ll seldom pray if we wait to pray until we are “in the mood.”
-While it would be great to follow the example of the psalmist, who declared, “I praise You seven times a day” (Psalm 118:164, OSB), it is unlikely that you’ll have seven extended times you pray each day.
-You can, however, probably set aside at least two times—morning and evening prayers comprise the rule of many Orthodox Christians (in addition, of course, to blessings over meals).
+While it would be great to follow the example of the psalmist, who declared, “I praise You seven times a day” (Psalm 118:164, OSB), it is unlikely that you will have seven extended periods of prayer each day.
+You can, however, probably set aside at least two—morning and evening prayers comprise the rule of many Orthodox Christians (in addition, of course, to blessings over meals).

-It can also be helpful to determine a specific amount of time to be spent in prayer, and then refuse to spend less time than that praying (nor, as St. Theophan the Recluse warns, force yourself to pray for a much longer period).
+It can also be helpful to determine a specific amount of time to be spent in prayer, and then refuse to spend less time than the minimal amount (nor, as St. Theophan the Recluse warns, force yourself to pray for a much longer period).
 St. Theophan advises,

 Set a definite length of time for prayer—a quarter of an hour, a half, or a whole hour (whatever is convenient), and regulate your vigil so that the clock striking on the half hour or the hour signals the end of prayers.
 Then when you begin prayers, do not concern yourself with the number of prayers read, but only lift your heart and mind to the Lord in prayer, and continue in a worthy manner for the time set aside.